COMPUTER SCIENCE ESSENTIALS (PLTW)

 INTRODUCTION TO MEDIA DESIGN

 Introduction to Media Design is a course that explores historical to the rapidly changing trends in the global field of digital design.
 Through two and three dimensional design projects students develop problem solving skills, artistic perception, critical thinking, and self reflection.
-Learning the main industry computer software, Adobe Photoshop, Adobe Illustrator, Adobe Animate, Adobe Premiere Pro, and Adobe After Effects will provide students with the professional environment and responsibilities of those in the field of media design.
+Learning the main industry computer software, Adobe Photoshop and Lightroom, Adobe Illustrator, Adobe Animate, Adobe Premiere Pro, and Adobe After Effects will provide students with the professional environment and responsibilities of those in the field of media design.